-I hope this recipe becomes a staple for your families Thanksgiving dinner too!
-It’s just one of those timeless classics so we all need a good recipe that will make Mom and Grandma proud.
+I hope this recipe does become a staple for your families Thanksgiving dinner!
+It’s just one of those timeless classics that won’t go out of style.
+It’s just good for the soul comfort food!

 Slow Cooker Stuffing